Smog Check FAQs — Glendale, CA

 Special Note

-When you transfer a vehicle that is four or less model years old a smog certification is not required.
-(Determine the oldest-qualifying year model by subtracting three from the current year.)
-The four or less model years old rule does not apply to diesel powered vehicles.
+When you transfer a vehicle that is four or less model years old a smog certification is not required (determine the oldest-qualifying year model by subtracting three from the current year).
+The four or less model years old rule does not apply to diesel vehicles.
 A smog transfer fee will be collected from the new owner.
-When a vehicle is more than four model years old, a seller must provide evidence of a current smog certification except when one of the following occurs:
+When a vehicle is more than four model years old, a seller must provide evidence of a current smog certification, except when:

 • The transfer occurs between a spouse, domestic partner, sibling, child, parent, grandparent, or grandchild.

-• A biennial smog certification was submitted to DMV within 90 days prior to the vehicle transfer date (a vehicle inspection report may be required for proof of certification).
+• A biennial smog certification was submitted to DMV within 90 days prior to the vehicle transfer date.

 Smog certifications are good for 90 days from the date of issuance.